Wick and Lybster Light Railway

-The Wick and Lybster Light Railway was a light railway opened in 1903, with the intention of opening up the fishing port of Lybster, in Caithness, Scotland, to the railway network at Wick.
+The Wick and Lybster Light Railway (W&LLR) was a light railway opened in 1903, with the intention of opening up the fishing port of Lybster, in Caithness, Scotland, to the railway network at Wick.
 Its construction was heavily supported financially by local government and the Treasury.
 It was worked by the Highland Railway.

 The line was never heavily used and the anticipated expansion of the fishing trade did not take place.
 When a modern road to the south was built in the 1930s, transits from Lybster were considerably shorter and quicker by that means, and the railway closed completely in 1944.

 History

-The fishing village of Lybster lies 13 mi to the south of Wick, and up to the end of the nineteenth century was relatively inaccessible on land.
+The fishing village of Lybster lies 13 mi to the south of Wick, and up to the end of the nineteenth century it was relatively inaccessible by land.
 As early as 1864 a railway from Wick through Lybster to Dunbeath had been proposed, but nothing came of the idea at that time.

-The government passed the Light Railways Act 1896 with the intention of encouraging the construction of low-cost railways to serve such localities.
+Parliament passed the Light Railways Act 1896, with the intention of encouraging the construction of low-cost railways to serve such localities.

 When a new light railway was proposed connecting Lybster to the main line railway network at Wick, considerable support was expressed locally.
 Wick was one of the northern termini of the Far North Line from Inverness, owned and operated at the time by the Highland Railway.
-An application was made for a Light Railway Order, Caithness County Council taking the lead in submitting it on 5 March 1896.
+An application was made for a light railway order; Caithness County Council took the lead in submitting it on 5 March 1896.